Home Blog Page 50

 By following these guidelines, you can balance enjoying the health benefits of fruits and ensuring your medication regimen’s optimal effectiveness and safety.

-it is essential to act on time,” explains María José Lavilla, president of the Audiology commission of the National Society of Otorhinolaryngology and Head and Neck (Seorl- DC).
+María José Lavilla, President of the Audiology Commission of the National Society of Otorhinolaryngology and Head and Neck Surgery (SEORL-DC), explains that early intervention is crucial, particularly in children, to prevent long-term developmental delays.

 Available Treatments

-• In children with temporary serous otitis, we use vibrators attached to the head through a headband.
-If the problem becomes permanent, an ear implant placed.
+In children with temporary serous otitis, wearable vibrators attached to the head via a headband may be used to stimulate hearing.

 CBD Oil And Anosmia: Everything You Need To Know